Live Forever as You Are Now with Alan Resnick: Summary

 Alan Resnick (portrayed by himself), an emerging young tech expert and innovator, is introduced to the viewer.
 He tells the audience of his four-step program to create a digital avatar that acts as a backup of its host, granting "the secret to eternal life".
-He tells the audience of his past: two years ago, Resnick was banished to his couch after getting into a lovers' spat with his wife, Janet.
-He dreamt of himself in a foggy meadow with an attractive, nude young woman (portrayed by "MKNZ") who calls for him to engage in sex.
-He initially refuses, but then changes his mind, but before they are able to do so, he is shot with a gun by a nameless man (Ben O'Brien), which totally destroys his face.
+He tells the audience of his past: two years ago, Resnick was banished to his couch after getting into an argument with his wife, Janet.
+That night he dreamt of himself in a foggy meadow with an attractive, nude young woman (portrayed by "MKNZ") who solicits him for sex.
+He initially refuses, but then changes his mind, but before they are able to do so, he is shot in the head by a nameless man (Ben O'Brien), which totally destroys his face.
 This gave him the idea to come up with a way to digitally back himself up.
 Two months pass, and he is able to create an "exact digital copy" of himself who calls himself "Teddy" (for unknown reasons).
 "Teddy", a floating avatar head, acts as the co-host for the remainder of the program, often interrupting Resnick's speech to talk about his "wife".

 Resnick goes on to explain the four steps behind his process: